Assistant Professor of Psychology

-Robert W. Moeller is a Visiting Assistant Professor of Psychology, and a Developmental Psychologist.
+Robert W. Moeller is an Assistant Professor of Psychology, and a Developmental Psychologist.
 He received a Ph.D. in Psychological Development from New York University, an Ed.M. in Human Development and Psychology from Harvard University, and B.S. in Human Development from Cornell University.

 Professor Moeller’s research has focused on the development of health behaviors among adolescent and young adults.
 Utilizing both longitudinal and cross-sectional research designs with both quantitative and qualitative data, Professor Moeller has studied trajectories of risks and resiliencies associated with substance use, mental health and sexual behavior.
 His research explores the intersection of multiple identities of race/ethnicity, gender and sexual orientation associated with health promoting behaviors.
 Most recently, his research has focused on the role of emotions and trust in the decision making process.
 Specifically, Professor Moeller has been studying the development of trust in intimate relationships and exploring how individuals utilize trust to make decisions associated with health seeking behaviors.

 PSYC 0202 - Research Methods in Psychology ▲

 This course will provide students with an understanding of the research methodology used by psychologists.
 Students will learn to read psychological studies and other related research as informed consumers.
 Students will collect, analyze, and interpret data during lab assignments.
 They will also design an empirical study, review the related literature, and write a formal APA-style research proposal.
 (PSYC 0105 and PSYC 0201 or MATH 0116 or ECON 0210; not open to first-year students; open to psychology and neuroscience majors) 3 hrs. lect./1.5 hr. lab